Skip to Content

 In 2021, this series was shortlisted for The Ballarat International Foto Biennale The Fineman New Photography Award (Australia).

-Our collaboration evolved further later on, using food scraps to create gourmets instead of composting them, exploring Zhuangzi’s concept of “usefulness in the uselessness”.
+Our collaboration evolved further later on.
+We explored edible food scraps to create new gourmet dishes, embodying the Chinese philosopher Zhuangzi’s concept of “usefulness in the uselessness.”
+In a similar way, I photographed the food scraps as single bites of a dish, staging them on a pair of chopsticks or a Chinese spoon.
+I also created images of the newly reinvented gourmet dishes.
 This work was published as a Chapter in Grandma Grandpa Cook 2 Wastenot Gourmet (2023).